Kentucky sends strong message against North Carolina

 Kentucky entered Saturday's game still surrounded by a stench.

-Last month, Kentucky suffered its lowest moment in years and the worst night in Calipari's coaching career during a 34-point loss against Duke in the Champions Classic, 186 miles from the United Center in Indianapolis, Indiana.
+Last month, Kentucky suffered its lowest moment in years and the worst night in Calipari's coaching career during a 34-point loss against Duke in the Champions Classic, 186 miles from the United Center in Indianapolis.

 The obituary for the Wildcats of 2018-19 was written that day.
 Another fancy recruiting class full of five-star prospects had come to Lexington and fallen short of expectations -- after the first game of the season.
 An overtime loss to Seton Hall at Madison Square Garden earlier this month punctuated the concerns about the team's potential, rooted in the loss to Duke.